-Zarafa Camp overlooks the beautiful Zibadianja Lagoon in the Selinda Reserve.
+Zarafa Camp overlooks the scenic Zibadianja Lagoon within the private Selinda Reserve.

 Zarafa Camp: Our full report

 Zarafa Camp (formerly called Zibadianja) was completely relocated and rebuilt in 2008.
 It remains small, accommodating only eight guests, and is now one of Botswana's most exclusive camps.
 Located within the private 1,350 km² Selinda Reserve in northern Botswana, which it shares with its sister camp Selinda, Zarafa occupies a scenic island setting beside the Zibadianja Lagoon, the source of the Savute Channel.

 Zarafa is co-owned by renowned wildlife filmmakers Dereck and Beverly Joubert who combined years of safari experience to create their ultimate safari camp.
 Their thoughtful touches are evident throughout, from the distinctive decor and personalised guest stationary to the Swarovski binoculars, digital camera and memory cards provided for guests use.

 The camps environmentally friendly design incorporates recycled hardwoods and canvas, and electricity comes from a solar farm with battery and inverter system.
 All the canvas is double-sided so that the rooms remain cool in summer and warm in winter.
 There are three roofs to each tent, an inner lining for decoration and two outer roofs for protection and insulation.

 The four sprawling marquee-style tented rooms are raised on old railway sleeper decks, each with a private plunge pool and outdoor needle-shower.
 An ornate Zanzibar door leads into a lounge area, and canvas partitions follow on to a spacious open-plan bedroom and bathroom.
 Polished wooden floors are lined with rugs, with leather furniture and wooden chests creating an early settler feel.